Roger Clarke's Web-Site

 The analysis conducted in this paper readily gives rise to a number of research questions.
 For example:

-"In December 2008, the fast food giant developed a Facebook application which gave users a free Whopper sandwich for every 10 friends they deleted from their Facebook network.
+An example of the kinds of trade-off research that would pay dividends is provided by Kaplan & Haenlein (2010, p.67): "In December 2008, the fast food giant developed a Facebook application which gave users a free Whopper sandwich for every 10 friends they deleted from their Facebook network.
 The campaign was adopted by over 20,000 users, resulting in the sacrificing of 233,906 friends in exchange for free burgers.
-Only one month later, in January 2009, Facebook shut down Whopper Sacrifice, citing prvacy concerns.
-Who would have thought that the price of a friendship is less than $2 a dozen?"
-(Kaplan & Haenlein 2010, p.67).
-So the presumption that people sell their privacy very cheaply may have a corollary - that people's privacy can be bought very cheaply as well.
+Only one month later, in January 2009, Facebook shut down Whopper Sacrifice, citing privacy concerns.
+Who would have thought that the price of a friendship is less than $2 a dozen?" .
+The vignette suggests that the presumption that people sell their privacy very cheaply may have a corollary - that people's privacy can be bought very cheaply as well.

-Such topics are susceptible to a wide range of research techniques (Galliers 1992, Clarke 2001b, Chen & Hirschheim 2004).
-Surveys deliver 'convenience data' of limited relevance, testing what people say they do - and all too often merely what they say they think.
-Other techniques hold much more promise as means of addressing the research questions identified above.
-In particular:
+A wide range of research techniques can be applied to such studies (Galliers 1992, Clarke 2001b, Chen & Hirschheim 2004).
+Surveys deliver 'convenience data' of limited relevance, testing what people say they do, or would do - and all too often merely what they say they think.
+Other techniques hold much more promise as means of addressing the research questions identified above, in particular field studies of actual human behaviour, laboratory experiments involving actual human behaviour in controlled environments, demonstrators, and open-source code to implement services or features.

 References